Kicksecure/vm-config-dist/README.md

 sudo apt-get update
 ```

 5\.
-Install `power-savings-disable-in-vms`.
+Install `vm-config-dist`.

 ```
-sudo apt-get install power-savings-disable-in-vms
+sudo apt-get install vm-config-dist
 ```

 ## How to Build deb Package ##

-Replace `apparmor-profile-torbrowser` with the actual name of this package with `power-savings-disable-in-vms` and see [instructions](https://www.whonix.org/wiki/Dev/Build_Documentation/apparmor-profile-torbrowser).
+Replace `apparmor-profile-torbrowser` with the actual name of this package with `vm-config-dist` and see [instructions](https://www.whonix.org/wiki/Dev/Build_Documentation/apparmor-profile-torbrowser).

 ## Contact ##